edubart/nelua-lang/docs/pages/overview.md

 print(len) -- outputs: 7.2
 ```

-Complete list of the metamethods that can be defined for records:
+Complete list of metamethods that can be defined for records:

 | Name | Syntax | Kind | Operation |
 |---|---|---|---|